BlackPearlsDev/Input-AutoComplete/README.md

 # Input-AutoComplete
-An complete input search by using a array
+An auto-completion system via elements of an array